mykelalvis/FATESRD/Other/fate-core-SRD.md

 She decides that there are enough crates in here to make free movement a potential problem, so she picks Heavy Crates and Cramped as aspects.
 The loading door is open, which means that there's a large dock with water in it, so she also picks Open to the Water as a [[situation aspect]], figuring that someone might try to knock someone in.

 As the scene unfolds, players might suggest features of the environment that are perfect as aspects.
 If the GM described the scene as being poorly lit, a player should be able to invoke the Shadows to help on a [[Stealth]] roll even if she hadn't previously established it as an aspect.
-If the feature would require some intervention on the part of the characters in the scene to become aspect-worthy, then that's the purview of the [[create advantage]] action.
+If the feature would require some intervention on the part of the characters in the scene to become aspect-worthy, then that's the purview of the [[Create Advantage]] action.
 Usually the barn doesn't catch On Fire! without someone kicking over the lantern.
 Usually.

 ##### Zones